PRISM: Rethinking Atmospheric Scattering Reconstruction as a Unified Understanding and Restoration Model for Real-world Dehazing: Methodology

+\paragraph{Optimization.} We train PSAR with an objective that follows its physical decomposition of haze formation.
+The restored radiance $J$ and transmission $T$ are supervised by their targets, while atmospheric light is regularized by a smoothness prior rather than direct pixel-wise supervision:

+where $d(\cdot,\cdot)$ denotes the LPIPS distance~\cite{zhang2018unreasonable}, and $\epsilon$ is a small constant.
+We do not impose direct $\ell_1$ supervision on $A_{\text{rend}}$.
+During synthesis, $A_{\text{rend}}$ only serves as an image-level anchor for haze rendering, while $J_{gt}$ already contains spatial illumination variations.
+Matching $A(x)$ to this anchor would bias the atmospheric light branch toward flat fields and limit its adaptation to spatial illumination.
+Instead, supervision on $J$ and $T$ anchors the scattering reconstruction, while the closed-form $A$ update and total variation prior encourage a smooth yet spatially varying atmospheric light field and prevent $A$ from absorbing high-frequency textures.
+Beyond pixel-level supervision, the contrastive LPIPS term increases the perceptual separation between the restored radiance $J$ and hazy input $P$ while aligning $J$ with $J_{gt}$.
+Since LPIPS gradients may also strengthen structured high-frequency artifacts, the adversarial objective encourages natural-image statistics and helps suppress these artifacts.

-\subsection{Stage 2: Selective Self-distillation Adaptation}
+\subsection{Stage 2: Selective Self-Distillation Adaptation}

-Models pretrained on synthetic data often suffer severe generalization drops in real-world scenarios due to intrinsic domain shifts.
-Since blind unsupervised adaptation easily collapses into degenerate solutions or amplifies artifacts, we propose the Selective Self-distillation Adaptation (SSDA) framework to reliably bridge this domain chasm (\cref{fig:Pipe}).
+Models pretrained on synthetic data often degrade in real-world scenarios due to domain shifts.
+Since blind unsupervised adaptation can collapse into degenerate solutions or amplify artifacts, we propose the Selective Self-Distillation Adaptation (SSDA) framework to bridge this domain gap (\Cref{fig:Pipe}).
 Built upon a mean-teacher architecture, SSDA processes a weakly augmented real hazy image $P_w$ through the EMA teacher $\mathcal{F}_{\text{ema}}$ to generate a stable pseudo-label $J_{\text{ema}}$, which guides the student $\mathcal{F}_{\theta}$ operating on a strongly augmented view $P_s$.
-To ensure robust knowledge transfer, SSDA elegantly orchestrates a dual-constraint paradigm: Quality-Gated Self-Distillation (QGSD) for stringent external perceptual guidance, and a Physically-Grounded Scattering Prior (PGSR) for strict internal physical consistency.
+To ensure robust domain adaptation, SSDA uses two complementary constraints: Quality-Gated Self-Distillation (QGSD) for external perceptual guidance, and a Physically-Grounded Scattering Regularization (PGSR) for internal physical consistency.

-\paragraph{Quality-Gated Self-Distillation (QGSD).} Blind distillation risks amplifying confirmation bias when the teacher generates flawed predictions on out-of-distribution data.
-To mitigate this, we introduce a strict filtering mechanism guided by an ensemble of Non-Reference Image Quality Assessment (NR-IQA) metrics, denoted as $\Omega = \{\mathcal{Q}_i\}_{i=1}^N$.
+\paragraph{Quality-Gated Self-Distillation (QGSD).} Directly distilling all teacher predictions may propagate unreliable pseudo-labels on out-of-distribution data.
+To reduce dependence on any single filtering criterion, we introduce a strict filtering mechanism guided by an ensemble of No-Reference Image Quality Assessment (NR-IQA) metrics, denoted as $\Omega = \{\mathcal{Q}_i\}_{i=1}^N$.
 This module authorizes distillation if and only if the teacher's prediction strictly outperforms the student's across all selected criteria.
 Specifically, we define a binary update mask $\mathcal{M}$ for each sample: